|

 undoubtedly did the most to make Jewishness a positive attribute

-of readers young and old alike.
-Scott remakes an age-old English
+in the imaginations of readers young and old alike.
+Scott remakes

 Rockwell,